qbres333/02-Portfolio/README.md

 ## Usage

-This website can be used to store all of my web development projects, and can be referenced by employers when evaluating me as a candidate.
+This website is used to store all of my web development projects, and can be referenced by employers when evaluating me as a candidate.

 ## Features